aldebaran/robot-jumpstarter/README.md

 To test the page without installing it on a robot, run `python serve.py` (in the app's root), and a new tab will be opened on your browser, in which you will be prompted to enter your robot's IP address, then given your app page as if it was installed on the robot (so you can use all your browser's debug facilities, and just reload the page when you edited your html/js/css).

+Note that the html headers include a scale adjustment that ensures that one CSS pixel corresponds to one physical pixel on the tablet (so that e.g. if you want a full screen image, it should be 1280x800 pixels), to compensate for a scale added by Pepper's tablet browser (in NAOqi 2.5 and before).
+This also disabled user scaling on the page (most of the time, you don't want the user to be able to scale your page with his fingers).

 Template: service-tabletpage
 --------